-

 1980

 Sistering originally was created for these women.
-However, it soon became apparent that there were other marginalized and vulnerable women who could benefit from this unique service, including women leaving abusive situations, women who were widowed and pensionless, and young women involved in prostitution and drugs.
+However, it soon became apparent that other marginalized and vulnerable women could benefit from this unique service, including women leaving abusive situations, women who were widowed and pensionless, and young women involved in prostitution and drugs. -

 1981

 In 1981, Sistering opened its doors in an emergency shelter at Bathurst and Dundas.
 By January 1982, the program moved to Scadding Court Community Centre to accommodate the growing number of women seeking support.
-The Drop In opened, and began providing services and supports five days a week.
+The Drop-In opened and began providing services and support five days a week.
 Two years later, the space could no longer safely accommodate the increasing number of women.

 -